TheSharks/WildBeastDocs/docs/install_windows.md

 Welcome to the installation guide for WildBeast on Windows!
-In this guide, we'll walk you through the installation and deployment process for the WildBeast bot on Windows.
+In this guide, we'll walk you through the installation and deployment process for WildBeast on Windows.

 ## Prerequisites